 All told, between calls to CheapOAir, JetBlue and Silver Airways, and combinations thereof, I spent more than twelve hours on the telephone.
 Agents from the latter two organizations were professional and friendly.
 Even when they couldn’t solve the problem, it was clear they wanted to help.

 CheapOAir?
 Their representatives could not have been less interested in helping me.
 And it wasn’t just one bad agent.
 It was every single person I spoke with.
-It was hours and hours of excuses, insincerity and runaround.
+It was hour upon hour of excuses, insincerity and runaround.

 They stole my time and, but for one wonderful Silver Airways agent, would have stolen more than $1,400 from us.